monimoyd/NLPEnglishToPythonCodeUsingTransformer/README.md

-# X. Results: Comparion of predicted and actual actual and attention
+# XII.
+Results: Comparion of predicted and actual actual and attention

 ## i.
 Example from Validation dataset